xharaken/step_language/README.md

 ## Variables

 For simplicity, Step has only global variables.
 There are no local variables.

-(This is inconvenient.
-You may support local variables if you want.)
+Note: This is inconvenient.
+You may support local variables if you want.

 ```
 def function(a) {
     b = 200;